progenetix/progenetix-web/docs/file-formats.md

 #### CNV Status Matrix

-For endpoints with per biosample or callset / analysis delvery, the Progenetix API offers the delivery of a binned status matrix.
+For endpoints with per biosample or analysis / analysis delvery, the Progenetix API offers the delivery of a binned status matrix.
 This matrix can e.g. directly be used for clustering CNV patterns.